Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 You can learn more about Amazon Flex here.

 As far as pay, the app will display the amount you will earn and you can expect local jobs to be between $8.00 and $50.00.
-Pay is by the delivery, not hour.
+Pay is by the delivery, not hour and is made by direct deposit; you should see payment about a week after the delivery job is completed.
 And did I mention you get discounts, rewards, and special savings ?
 Yep, roadside assistance and free Waffle House yummies.

 According to their job description, the requirements to be a Driver are as follows: